Salt Lake City

 This Byway runs along Kensington Avenue from West Temple to 1600 East.
 The second phase of the Kensington Byway will continue east from 1600 East through Wasatch Hollow Park up to Foothill Drive.
 The Utah Department of Transportation (UDOT) has plans to install a signalized crosswalk for people walking and biking at the intersection of Foothill Drive and Kensington Avenue.
 Learn more about the Foothill Drive Safety Project on the UDOT website.

 The Kensington Byway will also connect to UDOT’s proposed 700 East shared-use path.
 This new path will run on the west side of 700 East between Parley’s Trail (the S-Line) and 1300 South.
-The project is currently in the design phase, with construction anticipated in spring/summer 2024.
+The project is under construction as of August 2024.

 Project Timeline